 Then I came across these words in the Bible; God spoke to Moses, as a man speaks to his friend.
 The idea of friendship with the Creator of the universe just blew me away.

 From there on a journey of re-discovering God began.
 The whole story started to make sense.
-I realized the ache I felt in my soul was for God, to know and experience Him.
+I realized the ache I felt in my soul was to belong, to know and experience God, my Creator.
 And it changed everything for me.

 The more I continued digging into the Biblical narrative of who God is, the origin, the meaning of life, morality, and destiny, the pieces of the puzzle started to fall in place and began making sense.